 Secular Zionism was never one simple ideology.

 My Jewish Learning identifies several major streams, and most of them were secular.
 Political Zionism focused on diplomacy and international recognition.
-Cultural Zionism, associated with Ahad Ha'am, cared about creating a vital Hebrew culture and Jewish intellectual center.
+Cultural Zionism, associated with Ahad Ha'am, cared about creating a living Hebrew culture and Jewish intellectual center.
 Labor Zionism tied national revival to collective work, agriculture, and socialist settlement.

-These were real disagreements, not decorative subgenres.
+These were serious disagreements, not decorative subgenres.

 Some Zionists thought the state was the main goal.
 Others thought Hebrew culture and a new Jewish society mattered at least as much.
 Some emphasized diplomacy; others emphasized settlement and labor on the ground.
 What joined them was the assumption that Jewish national renewal could be justified in modern historical and political terms without depending on a religious messianic timetable.